zachlasiuk/arm-software-developers-ads/content/install-tools/socrates.md

 Full installation instructions are provided [here](https://developer.arm.com/documentation/101400).

-## Setting up product license {#license}
+## Setting up product license

-Arm Socrates Tool is license managed, and is enabled by a [Hardware Success Kit](https://www.arm.com/products/development-tools/success-kits) license.
+Arm Socrates Tool is license managed.
+License setup instructions are available [here](../license).

 Configuration of some Arm IP products require a corresponding license for that IP.

-You will need to set the environment variable `ARMLMD_LICENSE_FILE` to an appropriate license server.
-Full details for this are provided in Section 5 "Setting up the License" of the [Installation Guide](https://developer.arm.com/documentation/101400).
+Full details are provided in Section 5 "Setting up the License" of the [Installation Guide](https://developer.arm.com/documentation/101400).

-## Get started {#start}
+## Get started

 To check Socrates has installed correctly, use the socrates.sh command or double‑click the Socrates™ icon to start Socrates™.
 You can run socrates.sh directly from the installation location, through an alias to the installation location, or you can add the installation location to your path variable.